Faculty Manual

 Some of the traits that might create this impression are use of the University logo or graphics similar to it, use of photographs of campus buildings or events, and text and headings that imply that the page is an official page of a particular school, department, major, or program.

-Withdrawal after the ninth week is not allowed except for documented exceptional circumstances—such as verifiable medical reasons.
-In such cases, approval for withdrawal must be obtained from the instructor, department chair/school director, and the dean of the college.
+Withdrawal after the deadline is not allowed except for documented exceptional circumstances—such as verifiable medical reasons.
+In such cases, approval for withdrawal must be obtained from the instructor, department chair/college dean.

 Writing Assignments